Following system colour scheme Selected dark colour scheme Selected light colour scheme

 As with the current syntax, a ‘Find-Replace All’ method would fail since the keyword argument would not exist at function definition, in the vast majority of cases.

-If the developer leaves the argument name unchanged and forgets to update its value, a NameError will typically be raised as described above.
+If the developer leaves the argument name unchanged and forgets to update its value, a NameError will typically be raised as described in Renaming the variable in the calling context will break the code.

 Proposals for IDEs

 In response to community feedback, we include some suggestions regarding how IDEs could handle this syntax.
-However, we of course defer to the domain experts developing IDEs to use their own discretion.
+However, we defer to the domain experts developing IDEs to use their discretion.

 Most considerations are made simple by recognising that f(x=) is just syntactic sugar for f(x=x) and should be treated the same as at present.